bereacs/ba4abw-www/todo/_posts/2013-02-21-exploring-timers.md

 ### Create some Procedures

 To keep our code organized, we're going to create two procedures: *updateCounter* and *updateDisplay*.
 We were asked in class "how do you break down your code into smaller pieces?"
-A short answer related to this could be "use procedures."
+A short answer to this question could be "use procedures."

 ![]({{site.images}}/timer-exploration-03.png)

-You're now ready for a series of explorations and questions.
-We may ask you to return to this skeleton as you explore. **As a pair, capture the answers to the questions below in a Word/OpenOffice/Google document**.
+You're now ready for a series of explorations and questions. **As a pair, capture the answers to the questions below in a Word/OpenOffice/Google document**.

 ## Count and Reset